United States Regiments & Batteries > Massachusetts

 Battle of Harris Farm or Fredericksburg Road |

-May 20 | Ordered home for muster out; Veterans and Recruits transferred to 11th Massachussetts Infantry |
+May 20 | Ordered home for muster out.
+Veterans and Recruits transferred to 11th Massachussetts Infantry |

-May 25 | Mustered out, expiration of term, under the command of Colonel McLaughlen.
-McLaughlen later became colonel of the 57th Massachusetts Volunteer Infantry Regiment. |
+May 25 | The 1st Massachusetts Infantry Regiment mustered out on the expiration of its term of enlistment under the command of Colonel McLaughlen.
+McLaughlen later became colonel of the 57th Massachusetts Infantry Regiment. |